Reign of Terror (film): Production

 In August 1948, Wanger signed a deal with Cummings to star in the film.
 In order to get him, the movie became a co-production with Cummings' own company, United Californian.
 Arlene Dahl was borrowed from MGM.

 Producer Walter Wanger, director Anthony Mann, cinematographer John Alton, and production designer William Cameron Menzies used their combined talents to make a low budget "epic" using Broadway stars and shooting on sets only costing $40,000.

 It was the first collaboration between Mann and Philip Yordan.
-Yordan says the original script by Aeneas MacKenzie which was"nothing but speeches, Robespierre and all this."
-Yordan says he told Mann "you can't follow the script unless you're a student of the French Revolution" so he suggested the story be simplified to be about Cummings tracking down a book containing the names of anti-Revolutionaries before Robespierre could get it.
+Yordan said the original script by Aeneas MacKenzie was "nothing but speeches, Robespierre and all this."
+He told Mann "you can't follow the script unless you're a student of the French Revolution" so he suggested the story be simplified to be about Cummings tracking down a book containing the names of anti-Revolutionaries before Robespierre could get it.